• Approach to Resource Conservation and Circulation

 Individual packaging boxes abolished and changed to shrink packaging

-Clean-up Activities
+Clean-up activities

 Environmental pollution caused by marine plastic waste has become a major global issue.
 Marine plastic waste can partly be traced back to plastic waste generated overland and carried into the sea by rain and wind via rivers.
-Employees at the SHIONOGI Groupʼs respective operating sites participate in clean-ups along the surrounding roads and other such initiatives organized in the local communities.
+Employees at SHIONOGIʼs respective operating sites participate in clean-ups along the surrounding roads and other such initiatives organized in the local communities.
 Thus, we are working to contribute to the beautification of local areas and raise employee awareness of the environment and resource circulation.

 Cleanup activities around the plant